dbt-labs/corp/mission.md

 # Mission

 We are on a mission to change the way that analytics is done.
 We believe that [analysts should work more like software engineers](https://medium.com/fishtown-analytics/building-a-mature-analytics-workflow-the-analyst-collective-viewpoint-7653473ef05b), and we spend our time thinking about, implementing, building tools for, and training analysts on this workflow.
-Our mission animates everything about Fishtown Analytics: the way we work, the work we choose to do, the clients we work with, and the people we hire.
+This mission animates everything about Fishtown Analytics: the way we work, the work we choose to do, the clients we work with, and the people we hire.

 We care about this mission for a very simple reason: we want to help analysts be more effective.
 We’re analysts ourselves, and have personally witnessed a dramatic increase in our productivity by implementing this workflow.
 We want to help others do the same.